 Abusive Relationships and Intimidation

-In an abusive relationship there are often subtle forms of intimidation by the use of body language (facial expressions, gestures, etc).
-An escalation in this area would also include yelling, ranting and smashing items precious to the victim.
+In this scenario, there are often subtle forms of intimidation through the use of body language (facial expressions, gestures, etc).
+An escalation in this area would also include yelling, ranting, and smashing items precious to the victim.
 This a bad scene all around.
-Abusive Relationships and Threats

-If the perpetrator in an abusive relationship is not getting his way, he may resort to making threats of physical violence against the other person, their children or even themselves: “If you leave me I will kill you and myself.”
+If the perpetrator in an abusive relationship is not getting his way, he may resort to making threats of physical violence against the other person, their children, or even themselves: “If you leave me I will kill you and myself.”

 Abusive Relationships and Physical Violence